 Though there is no single most effective panacea to support diversity and inclusion, studies point to some best practices backed up by evidence.
 Throughout the employee life cycle, companies can best explore how to promote diversity and inclusion in the workplace.

 Prioritize accountability and transparency

 Workplace inequities are widespread across the world, in small and large companies, and no workforce is immune.
 Some global estimates indicate that women are paid 77 cents for every dollar earned by men.
-For women of color, immigrant women, and mothers, the gap increases.
-There are underrepresented populations in every industry and level of organizations.
+For women of colour, immigrant women, and mothers, the gap increases.
+There are underrepresented populations in every industry and level of organisations.

-To start to tackle these challenges, there are two organizational initiatives at the core of many successful DEI programs: accountability and transparency.
+To start to tackle these challenges, there are two organisational initiatives at the core of many successful DEI programmes: accountability and transparency.

 One widely cited research analysis at a large private company tested whether accountability and transparency reduced the pay gap by gender, race, and nationality.
 Through basic accountability, decision-makers became aware that they would be held accountable for their choices.
 And with transparency, employees and leaders gained visibility into who was making decisions and shared the results of the company’s performance-reward system.

 Companies like Intel and SAP invite accountability and transparency by publishing their progress and specific goals, including increasing the number of women in technical roles to 40% and doubling the numbers of women and underrepresented minorities in senior roles by 2030.
 SAP’s diversity and inclusion data show 27% of SAP leadership are women, and women comprise 34% of its workforce.
 The company invited accountability by announcing its aim to double its representation of Black and African American employees in the U.S. within three years.

 There are a number of steps companies can take to improve accountability and transparency.
 Here are some ways companies have implemented these into their DEI strategies:

 - Centralise pay data and make it accessible in a way that pay inequity becomes visible across genders, races, and identities and can be changed.